Adam Rainer is the only man in history who has been classified as both a dwarf and a giant.

 Rainer eventually died when he was 51 years old.
 At 7 feet 8 inches tall, Adam Rainer was the only man in history classified as both a dwarf and a giant in the same lifetime.

-If you found this story interesting, you may also want to check out 21 totally not photoshopped pictures of Andre the Giant.
+If you found this story interesting about Adam Rainer, you may also want to check out 21 totally not photoshopped pictures of Andre the Giant.
 Then read the tale of the Eddie Gaedel, the smallest player in Major League history.